Skip to main content

 catalogs/tag-catalog.md lists 14 committed tags and 19 planned terrain-derived tags.
 Open questions:

-• Whether the planned terrain tags in gd-location-generation-contract.md need a unified registry doc beyond the tag catalog, or whether the current split (catalog enumerates committed + planned; design surface in systems/tags-and-classification.md) is sufficient.
+• Whether the planned terrain tags in gd-territory-generation-contract.md need a unified registry doc beyond the tag catalog, or whether the current split (catalog enumerates committed + planned; design surface in systems/tags-and-classification.md) is sufficient.

 • When the terrain tags should be promoted from "planned" to committed Content.
 The promotion path is documented in the catalog, but the trigger condition (production generator readiness, specific generator features that need the tags) is not yet specified.